4cm4k1/prime/README.md

 Use it.
 Love it.

 ###Create a new NodeJS application.
 Create a basic NodeJS application with an express server.
-Update the index file so that `res.render` sends an object with an array of placeholder assignments.
+Update the index file so that `res.render` sends an object with an array of placeholder assignment objects.
 Use this to get your index page to load the way you want.

 ###Get connected to your database.
 Put the following into your server side app.js file.